AtmosferaUSM/server_tutorial_WRF/docs/ungrib.md

 ```

-Execute the Python script to download the data.
-You must be a registered user on the NCAR website because you will be asked for a password before permission to download the data is granted.
-After executing the Python code, enter your NCAR website username and password.
+After executing the Python code, enter your `ORCID ID` and `API Token`.
 Then, input the start date, end date, and hourly time interval; the code will then generate a list of files to download.

     pip3 install requests
     python3 gfs_downloader.py